ProvSQL Studio

 Schema panel

-A button in the top nav opens a searchable popover listing every SELECT-able relation.
-Each gets one of two pills:
+A Schema button in the top nav opens a searchable pop-up panel listing every SELECT-able relation.
+Each gets one of two relation-level pills:

 • mapping (gold) on a relation shaped (value <T>, provenance uuid), including views from create_provenance_mapping_view.
 The two pills are mutually exclusive: a mapping view that also carries a planner- injected provsql column is classified as mapping (the more specific category).